When black box algorithms are (not) appropriate: a principled prediction-problem ontology: Reasoning about algorithms

 Third, while we do learn from this study-- it adds evidence to the idea that there is a gap in the importance members of Congress assign the issue of sexual assault-- the consequences of potential errors are not severe.
 Nobody dies if the algorithm makes mistakes.
 Important resources are not diverted from those in need.
 Were this a study that could, for instance, re-direct millions of dollars of funding, potentially causing a negative impact to people in need, we would not feel as comfortable with an algorithm that leaves the classification of $44,000$ posts unchecked by human observers.

 This third point is key.
 Neither the relative power of outcome-reasoning vs model-reasoning approaches, nor the unsurprising conclusions of the study, could mitigate a severe consequence as a result of the study.
 The third point speaks to resilience.
-It is not hard to imagine a scenario where one is not resilient to prediction error (see section \ref{sub_recidivism}).
-It is also not hard to imagine a scenario where a situation fully satisfies resilience (consider an app that classifies users into ``schools'' from \emph{Harry Potter}).
-The example that we have highlighted falls somewhere in between.
-We do care; this study is not simply an exercise.
+We do care about the conclusions reached; this study is not simply an exercise.
 But failure in the algorithm either leaves us with the same impressions we had before the posts were classified (in the case that the actual conclusions of the Pew Research Center study were wrong) or prompts us to further investigation (in the case that conclusions of the Pew Research Center went against our preconceived notions).

 How does a continuous MARA better describe this kind of problem?
 A continuous spectrum of resilience implies a knob that controls some aspect of measurement.
 In the case laid out here, it controls how many posts we verify.
 Because resilience to incorrect classification is high in this case, spot-checking a relatively small number of posts is reasonable.
 As the consequences grow more severe, and hence our resilience diminishes, more checking is required.
 In the extreme case, where we completely fail to satisfy the resilience problem-feature, checking all the posts is required under outcome-reasoning\footnote{Importantly, this does not imply that resilience is not of concern when we have full measurement.
 In the case presented here we receive all unseen observations as a single batch.
 In many cases, we may get observations sequentially.
 By the time we have verified our prediction, that prediction has already been acted upon.
 If we cannot tolerate acting on incorrect predictions, then resilience is low.}.